ankita2502/kaanalnet/README.md

     2. check "lxc-ls --fancy" command, and ensure "nodeimg"(the default image name) is present.
         If not present, Execute the below command to create a image. lxc-create -t ubuntu -n nodeimg

+    3. start the nodeimg and login. (username : ubuntu password: ubuntu) lxcstart -n nodeimg
+       Ensure you are able to login via ssh also..

     3. The default lxc bridge ip range is 10.0.3.0.
 To check, ifconfig lxcbr0